timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2025-11-15
+# Objectives for Today 2025-11-16

 - Just Chatting as we Get started & warmed up.
 - Breaking down the engine to the basics so we can change a few gaskets.
-- Hoping to get core-kit and externals/dependencies figured out.
+- Jumping into breaking the TurtleBrains graphics kit.
 - Begin protection against including internal/implementation details.
 - Zoom zoom!!